 Extruded Disc (third from left)

-As a chiropractor of almost 30 years, I’m awed at the number of fantastic doctors and other health care providers who have dedicated their lives to treating injury cases and the patients who suffer with sprain/strain issues, disc injuries and concussive disorders.
+As a chiropractor of almost 30 years, I’m awed at the number of fantastic doctors and other healthcare providers who have dedicated their lives to treating injury cases and the patients who suffer from sprain/strain issues, disc injuries and concussive disorders.
 If you’ve been injured and are suffering, it’s critical that you find a medical team who can evaluate your injuries and use the latest, most effective treatments to get you back to full-function!

 If you have any questions or need help finding a trauma specialist, feel free to call me, Dr. Jim Hoven at 720-580-8306…I’m here to help!